Strichartz estimates for Schr\"odinger equations in weighted $L^2$ spaces and their applications

+where we only use functions $F$ which are radial with respect to $x$-variable, since $f$ is radial and the Schr\"odinger group evaluation and the Fourier projections keep the radial property.
+Then, by using the usual $TT^*$ argument it is enough to show the following bilinear form estimate

-for $\alpha>1+a/p$, $a>1$ and $1<p\leq(n+a)/\alpha$.
+for $\beta>1+a/p$, $a>1$ and $1<p\leq(n+a)/\beta$.
 Of course, $F$ and $G$ are assumed here to be radial with respect to the space variable $x$.
-For this estimate, we first decompose the involved functions into spacial-localized pieces as follows:
+For this estimate, we first decompose the involved functions into spatial-localized pieces as follows:

 and

 For simplicity, we set

 and